-Harcourt is the Founding Director of the Columbia Center for Contemporary Critical Thought and the Executive Director of the Eric H. Holder Initiative for Civil and Political Rights at Columbia University.
+Harcourt is the Founding Director of the Columbia Center for Contemporary Critical Thought.
 He is also a directeur d’études (chaired professor) at the École des Hautes Études en Sciences Socialesin Paris.
 Harcourt served as visiting professor at the Institute for Advanced Study in Princeton in 2016-2017.

 A passionate advocate for justice, Harcourt started his legal career representing death row inmates, working with Bryan Stevenson at what is now the Equal Justice Initiative in Montgomery, Alabama.
 He lived and worked in Montgomery for several years and still today continues to represent pro bono inmates sentenced to death and life imprisonment without parole.
 He recently resolved the case of Alabama death row inmate Doyle Lee Hamm.
 He also served on human rights missions to South Africa and Guatemala, and has actively challenged the Trump administration’s Muslim Ban, representing pro bono a Syrian medical resident excluded under the executive order, as well as Moseb Zeiton, a Columbia SIPA student.